stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 We can see from the above output that the backup session has succeeded.

-## Configure Restore
+## Restore into `staging` Cluster

-This section will show you how to restore the backed-up data in a different cluster.
+This section will demonstrate you restoring the backed-up data into `staging` cluster.

 **Stop Taking Backup of the Old Deployment:**